accidental ALLY

 Harnessing the ability in the Disability

-We want to enable the shift from disability to “discovering-ability”.
-Many young men and women with cognitive and intellectual disabilities are extremely independent, tech savvy and make it through high school.
+We want to enable the shift from disability to discovering ability.
+Many young men and women with cognitive and intellectual disabilities are extremely independent and tech savvy.
 They make up a large untapped talent pool that is eager to learn and contribute!
 Read our manifesto to learn more about us, our work and our approach.

 03